 DESIGN_HANDLES:

-To record a script that processes data that was uploaded via a data request, each of the handles in PRODUCTION_METADATA should be linked to an individual dummy table that is uploaded to the design environment.
+To record a script that processes data that was imported via a data request, each of the handles in PRODUCTION_METADATA should be linked to an individual dummy table that is imported to the design environment.
 Therefore, the number of table handles in DESIGN_HANDLES should be the same as the number of handles in PRODUCTION_METADATA.
 If the data request was answered multiple times in the authorized environment, there are two options:

 - Let the data request in the design environment be answered multiple times as well